teuk/mediabot_v3/docs/ROADMAP_3.5.md

 4. Disable `+Fullop` immediately on any unexplained mode loop, residual ban, privilege-resolution error or service interaction; retain the application log and database evidence for diagnosis.
-5. Close MB719 through the separately reviewed production database procedure;
+5. Close MB719 through the separately reviewed production database procedure when the operator schedules it;
    do not reuse disposable-clone success as live authority.
 6. Reuse the accepted MB723-A/MB723-B/MB723-C evidence and the completed MB723-D operational promotion.
 Keep mbweb read-only except for explicitly bounded local maintenance actions.
 7. Reuse the completed MB724 read-only evidence, then converge supported instances one at a time.
-8. Begin MB722's seven-day observation window only after that convergence.
+8. Begin MB722's observation window only after that convergence.
 Do not backdate it with development or partial-surface evidence.
 9. Reuse the completed MB726 release documentation and reproducible rehearsal.
-10. Run MB725 last: the archived candidate through a fresh Debian 13 installation and a representative 3.3-to-3.5 upgrade in disposable environments, both with rollback proof.
+10. Reuse the completed MB725 archive-derived Debian 13 evidence; do not rerun it as part of production deployment.
-11. Stop at MB727 for the final full suite and explicit operator decision.
+11. Reuse the completed MB727 source-release evidence.
+Production changes still require their own explicit operator procedure.

 ## MB718 administrator result